f5alliances/f5_ansible_use_cases/docs/01-deploy-redirect-readme.rst

    .. note::

-      The IP address used will differ from your IP address's

       While accessing the Virtual IP, your browser is presented with a certificate (clientssl cert) that is built with the BIG-IP.
       You will therefore see an ‘unsafe’ message.
 Click proceed to website.